An Introduction to Crystal Red Shrimp

 You have the choice between having a peaceful community or a species tank.

-The small size of Crystal Red Shrimp lets you fit many in the aquarium, so they are well suited to a species tank.
+The small size of Crystal Red Shrimp lets you fit many in the aquarium, so they are well-suited to a species tank.
 They are actually attractive and keep your tank interesting.

-The species tanks are particularly common While keeping high rated individual shrimps.
+The species tanks are particularly common while keeping high-rated individual shrimps.

-There are a lot of options, you could try Cherry Barbs, Neon Tetras, Zebra Danios, Guppies or, Otocinclus, to name a few.
+There are a lot of options; you could try Cherry Barbs, Neon Tetras, Zebra Danios, Guppies, or Otocinclus, to name a few.

-Also, you can keep your Crystal Red Shrimp with some other invertebrates species.
+Also, you can keep your Crystal Red Shrimp with some other invertebrate species.
 A majority of shrimp species make nice tank mates, because they have few track records (almost nil) for attacking other shrimps.

-Generally snails are harmless.
-Therefore it could be a good option for your tank.
+Generally, snails are harmless.
+Therefore, it could be a good option for your tank.

 How to Keep Crystal Red Shrimp Together

-From the above points we have alluded to the fact that for a species tank these shrimps are excellent to keep.
-They will live happily and they show no aggression towards each other.
+From the above points, we have alluded to the fact that for a species tank, these shrimps are excellent to keep.
+They will live happily, and they show no aggression towards each other.

-The males even don’t quarrel with one another.
+The males don’t even quarrel with one another.
 You don’t have to worry about the ratio of males to females in the aquarium.

 Particularly, this is helpful for any fish keeper who is looking to breed Crystal Red Shrimp because you can keep a lot of the shrimp in a single group.